wintechis/DATEV-Solid-PoC-App/README.md

 - login/logout via Solid OIDC
 - for the customer company "Nordwind":
   - an overview of their income and expenses under "Buchungen"
-  - to share all their incomes and expenses ("Buchungen") with a WebId of their choice (in this scenario the intended webId would represent the tax accountant)
+  - to share all their incomes and expenses ("Buchungen") with a WebID of their choice (in this scenario the intended WebID would represent the tax accountant)
   - to add new accounting data
   - to remove given access rights from their Solid pod
 - for the tax accountant "Dr. Ehrlich"
   - an overview of the shared accounting data from the company "Nordwind"
   - to add new revenue surplus statements (EÜR) for specific months
-  - to share specific revenue surplus statements with a WebId  of their choice (in this scenario the intended webId would represent the bank)
+  - to share specific revenue surplus statements with a WebID  of their choice (in this scenario the intended WebID would represent the bank)
   - to remove given access rights from their Solid pod
 - for the bank "Grünbank":
   - to view the shared revenue surplus statements